 Applicants must have at least five years experience and be full-time news or editorial employees with Canadian newspapers, news services, radio, television, or magazines.
 They must have the consent of their employer for a leave of absence and undertake to rejoin their sponsoring organization for a minimum of one year.
 Freelance journalists who have been working consistently in the media over a five-year period will also be considered.

 Applications for the William Southam Journalism Fellowship for 2016-2017 are now open.
 Applicants must include a proposal for a plan of study, a statement of the applicant’s experience, a c.v., and three letters of reference.
 Work samples are not necessary but will be acceptable in print form only.
 Deadline: March 1, 2016.
 Successful applicants will be notified by May 30, 2016.

 The application form may be downloaded in PDF format or can be obtained by contacting:

 William Southam Journalism Fellowships

 Attention: Emily Mockler

 Funding provided by:

-Funding for the William Southam Journalism Fellowships has been provided by the estate of the late Mr. St. Clair Balfour, Lisa Balfour Bowen and Walter Bowen, Clair Balfour and Marci McDonald, Wilson J.H.
-Southam, CBC Radio-Canada, the R. Howard Webster Foundation, the J.W.
-McConnell Family Foundation, the Alva Foundation, Thomas Kierans and Mary Janigan in memory of Val Ross, Scotiabank, Donner Canadian Foundation and by the generosity of past Journalism Fellows.
+In association with Canadian Journalists for Free Expression, Journalists for Human Rights and the Canadian Journalism Foundation, Massey College and the University of Toronto are grateful for the generosity of the Alva Foundation, the estate of the late St. Clair Balfour, Lisa Balfour Bowen and Walter Bowen, Clair Balfour and Marci McDonald, Wilson J.H.
+Southam, the R. Howard Webster Foundation, the J.W.
+McConnell Family Foundation, CBC/Radio-Canada, Scotiabank, the McLaughlin Centre and for the generosity of past Journalism Fellows.